ErickRodrCodes/cra-template-ts-electron-react-eslint-prettier-airbnb/README.md

 $ npx create-react-app my_new_app --template cra-template-ts-electron-react-eslint-prettier-airbnb
 ```
 ## Developing with Electron
-To start developing use `yarn dev` so it will execute the development server from create-react-app. after it is ready, electron-forge will load the application on the browser.
+To start developing use `yarn start` so it will execute the compilation of the electron main process and the development server from create-react-app. after the build is complete, electron-forge will load the application on the browser.

+Important Note: **After installation, the postinstall scriot will run the default project and it might take a while since electron-forge needs to initialize all the electron framework in your project.**

+After the application starts, you are free to close the electron window and start to develop your application.